Kelton-Low/I3E_ASG1/README.md

 # I3E ASG1

 A first-person game built in Unity 6 with a brainrot meme theme, featuring Italian Brainrot creatures, surreal environments, and a variety of gameplay mechanics.
+I am not a brainrotted child I swear.
+Have fun grading this teacher

 ---